Panduza/panduza-rust/src/path.req.md

 `src/path.rs`

 ## Module Overview
+This module provides:
-This module provides handy functions to access to all standardized paths of Panduza on systems.
+- functions to access to all standardized paths of Panduza on systems.
+- functions to ensure that directory or file exist
+- functions to create directory structure

 This module must work for any OS (Windows, Linux, Mac).

 ## Standardized Paths